Rohan-cp/kno-logic/README.md

 * Generate shareable links
 * User Submission (to suggest articles)
 * Welcome Page
-* Comment on and/or like a an article
+* Comment on and/or like an article
 * Dark Mode
 * In built color averager from image to determine color of article's category